Review · AI Meeting Assistants

 Avoma records and transcribes meetings across Zoom, Google Meet, Teams, Webex, and phone dialers.
 Transcription quality is high, speaker identification is reliable, and the post-meeting summary is delivered promptly.

-But Avoma's summaries are structured differently from simpler tools.
-Rather than a generic overview and action items, Avoma applies topic labels to segments of the transcript based on your configured categories.
-A sales call might be automatically segmented into sections: intro and rapport, needs discovery, solution presentation, pricing discussion, next steps.
-Each section is labeled and linked to the relevant transcript timestamps.
+Avoma's summaries are structured differently from simpler tools.
+Rather than a generic overview and action items, Avoma applies topic labels to segments of the transcript based on your configured categories - intro and rapport, needs discovery, solution presentation, pricing discussion, next steps.
+Each section links to the relevant transcript timestamps.

 Conversation Intelligence - The Core Differentiator

 Conversation intelligence is what Avoma is built around.
-After each meeting, Avoma analyzes the conversation and surfaces metrics and insights that go beyond basic note-taking.
+After each meeting, Avoma analyzes the conversation and surfaces metrics and insights that go beyond basic note-taking: talk ratio analysis, questions asked by each participant, topics covered and their relative emphasis, filler words flagged for coaching, and monologue detection.

 For sales managers, these metrics are the foundation of coaching.
-If a rep is talking for 75 percent of every discovery call when the industry benchmark for effective discovery is more like 40 to 60 percent, that is a coaching opportunity.
+If a rep is talking for 75 percent of every discovery call when the industry benchmark is 40 to 60 percent, that is a coaching opportunity.
 Avoma makes that visible without the manager needing to listen to every call.

 Conversation intelligence also works across calls in aggregate.
-You can analyze dozens of calls to see patterns: what topics come up most often in deals that close versus deals that stall, how talk ratios correlate with deal outcomes, which reps ask more discovery questions and whether that correlates with performance.
+You can analyze dozens of calls to see patterns: what topics come up most often in deals that close versus deals that stall, how talk ratios correlate with deal outcomes, which reps ask more discovery questions.

 Deal Intelligence